Is A Medigap Plan Right For Me?

-Medicare covers many healthcare services, but it does not always cover them in full.
-This means that you may be left on the hook for certain costs and have to pay them out of pocket.
-This is where Medicare Supplement plans come in.
+Medicare Supplement plans fill the gap between coverage to keep your out-of-pocket costs low.
 Medicare Supplement plans, also called Medigap policies, are plans sold by private companies that cover those gaps.
-While they cost you more in the short-term, they can save you a lot of money in the long-term.
+Medigap policies can cost more in the short term.
+However, they can save you a lot of money over time.
 Read on to learn more about how Medigap policies may be right for you.

 Medicare Supplement Plan Basics